Mystery Science Theater 3000: Cancellation

-By 1996, Comedy Central had started creating an identity for its network under new leadership of Doug Herzog, which would lead to successful shows like The Daily Show, Win Ben Stein's Money, South Park and Dr. Katz Professional Therapist leaving MST3K as an oddity on the network taking up limited program space.
+By 1996, Comedy Central had started creating an identity for its network under the new leadership of Doug Herzog, which would lead to successful shows like The Daily Show, Win Ben Stein's Money, South Park and Dr. Katz, Professional Therapist.
+This left MST3K as an oddity on the network taking up limited program space.
 Herzog, though stating that MST3K "helped put the network on the map" and that its fans were "passionate", believed it was necessary to change things around due to the show's declining and lackluster ratings.
 The network cancelled MST3K after a six-episode seventh season.

 Sci-Fi Channel era (1997–1999)

 The show staff continued to operate for as long as they still had finances to work with.
 MST3K's fan base staged a write-in campaign to keep the show alive.
 This effort led the Sci-Fi Channel, a subsidiary of USA Networks, to pick up the series.
 Rod Perth, then-president of programming for USA Networks, helped to bring the show to the Sci-Fi Channel, stating himself to be a huge fan of the show and believing that "the sci-fi genre took itself too seriously and that this show was a great way of lightening up our own presentation".

 Writing and production of the show remained relatively unchanged from the Comedy Central period.
 Before Season Eight commenced filming, Beaulieu opted to leave the show, feeling that anything creative that would be produced by Best Brains would belong to Mallon, and wanted to have more creative ownership himself.
-To replace Dr. Forrester, two new sidekicks to Pearl were introduced: Professor Bobo (Murphy) and the Observer a.k.a.
+To replace Dr. Forrester, two new sidekicks to Pearl were introduced: Professor Bobo (Murphy) and the Observer, a.k.a.
 "Brain Guy" (Corbett).
 In addition, Corbett took over Crow's voice and puppetry and Best Brains staffer Patrick Brantseg took over Gypsy in the middle of Season Eight.
 With this replacement, the series' entire original cast had been turned over.